 Navigating the tension between trading pressure and long-term customer value is a daily reality for CRM teams.
 And it’s not easy.

-Karen Hazeldine, Online Commercial Trading Director at Card Factory, put it bluntly: “There’s a real temptation to fall into the cycle of discounting… but we need to get better at trading with the customer in mind.”
+A senior commercial leader in multi-channel retail put it bluntly: “There’s a real temptation to fall into the cycle of discounting… but we need to get better at trading with the customer in mind.”

-A standout example came from The Body Shop: “We realised some customers finished a product in 15 days, others in 60,” said Gianfranco.
-“Instead of offering everyone 30% off after 30 days, we used the data to time offers around actual usage.
+Another perspective, from a CRM expert in the global beauty space, highlighted how customer data can be used to improve timing and relevance, not just drive conversions: “We realised some customers finished a product in 15 days, others in 60.
+Instead of offering everyone 30% off after 30 days, we timed offers based on actual usage.
 It became about relevance, not just a discount mechanic.”

 Others shared how they used CRM mechanics to gather data, not just activate it.
-Loyalty programmes weren’t just about driving return visits—they were about building the foundation to understand customers better, measure tenure, or influence in-store staff behaviour.
+Loyalty programmes weren’t just about driving return visits.
+They were about building the foundation to understand customers better, measure tenure, or influence in-store staff behaviour.

-“We paid retail staff a pound per email address collected because we knew it was worth 15 times that,” Sarah Fussey explained.
-“And suddenly, everyone got why data mattered.”
+A marketing leader in the travel and experiences sector shared how they created stronger internal buy-in for CRM: “We paid retail staff a pound per email address collected because we knew it was worth 15 times that.
+And suddenly, everyone got why data mattered.”

 The bigger lesson?
-CRM isn’t just a communications function — it’s a lever for shaping commercial thinking, channel strategy, and internal culture across the business.
+CRM isn’t just a communications function.
+It’s a lever for shaping commercial thinking, channel strategy, and internal culture across the business.

 Final Thoughts

-What emerged in Leeds was a picture of CRM as a strategic discipline — one that’s less about martech stacks and more about making customer decisions clearer, faster, and better aligned to commercial outcomes.
+What emerged in Leeds was a picture of CRM as a strategic discipline, one that’s less about martech stacks and more about making customer decisions clearer, faster, and better aligned to commercial outcomes.

 CRM leaders don’t just deliver personalisation or loyalty.
 They bring focus, clarity, and momentum across the business.

-And the best ones are helping their teams work smarter — not just louder.
+And the best ones are helping their teams work smarter, not just louder.

 To stay in the loop with more CRM insights, follow Plinc on LinkedIn.